janamohamed01/janamohamed01.github.io/README.md

 ![fifth graph](MeanTotalMMBTU(Low).png)
 Kips Bay also has the highest Mean Total MMBTU (Low) while Soho has the lowest mean.
+Essentially, boilers in Kips Bay produce the most heat in comparison to the other neighborhoods analyzed.

 ![sixth graph](BoilerAgeRanges.png)